memgraph/orb/docs/site/concepts/interaction.md

 });
 ```

-By default, **Shift-drag** over the empty background draws the box and adds the nodes to
+By default, **Shift-drag** over the empty background draws the box and replaces the
-the selection (mirroring Shift-click); holding **Ctrl/Cmd** as well replaces it instead.
+selection with the nodes inside (like a fresh marquee); holding **Ctrl/Cmd** as well adds
+to the current selection instead.
+A too-small drag counts as a click and leaves the
+selection untouched.
 Dragging a node still moves it, and a plain drag still pans.
-Call `selection.destroy()` to
+Call
-detach it.
+`selection.destroy()` to detach it.

 ::: warning Requires background drag
 `RectangleSelection` only listens - it does not enable the gesture.
 If